Issued: March 10, 2020

 Governor Roy Cooper issued an executive order on March 10, 2020 declaring a state of emergency to coordinate response and protective actions to prevent the spread of COVID-19

 In addition to the emergency declaration, the North Carolina Department of Health and Human Services (NCDHHS) is making several recommendations to slow the spread of COVID-19 and reduce the number of people infected.
 The measures were announced at a press conference today with Governor Cooper and members of the state’s Coronavirus Task Force.

 Partners will continue to share information, such as this guidance from SAMHSA and news from NCDHHS, to help providers ensure the best care for our members.
-Providers may send questions to their account specialist, to the Provider Network Help Desk or email firstname.lastname@example.org.
+Providers may send questions to their account specialist, to the Provider Network Contacts or email firstname.lastname@example.org.

 The following is an excerpt from NC DHHS’ March 10, 2020 press release:

 Today’s updated NC DHHS recommendations are based on guidance from the Centers for Disease Control and Prevention (CDC), current actions by other states, and the most up-to-date epidemiologic information available to protect the public’s health.
 Many of the recommendations are targeted at protecting people at high risk of severe illness, which includes adults over 65 years, those with underlying health conditions including heart disease, lung disease, or diabetes, or with weakened immune systems.